COMMITTEE APPOINTMENTS & ADULT GUARDIANSHIP APPLICATIONS

 In BC a Committee is a person, organization or facility who is appointed to make personal, medical, legal and/or financial decisions for an adult person who is mentally incapable of making decisions for themselves.
 Read this great summary by the BC PGT on what a committee is and does.

 When disputes arise over who this person should be, the court will act in the best interests of the patient.

 TYPES OF COMMITTEES

 There are two types of Committees.
 A Committee of the estate can make financial and legal decisions on behalf of the patient.
 A Committee of the person can make personal and medical decisions for the Patient.
-The Adult Guardianship Act is new legislation coming to BC.
-The term patient will be replaced with Guardian.
+The Adult Guardianship Act is new legislation in BC.
+The term patient has been replaced with Guardian.
 There will remain two types of Guardians: the property guardian and the personal guardian respectively.

 Since these appointments deal with the freedom of the allegedly infirm, great respect is given to the person who is alleged to be incapable.
 Two doctors must swear affidavits indicating the person is incapable of managing their person and finances.

 An affidavit listing of assets, details of the person’s infirmity and a care plan is required by the Court together with any documents evidencing the patient’s past wishes for whom should oversee their person and finances.